Bluebeard-1972

 Grade: A-

-To lower expectations, the critic reviews of the film were quite harsh, ridiculing and ripping upper-class actor Richard Burton to shreds calling this film the decline and fall of his career.
+To lower expectations, the critics’ reviews of the film were quite harsh, ridiculing and ripping upper-class actor Richard Burton to shreds, calling this film the decline and fall of his career.

-Instead, I was treated to luscious art direction created on a small budget and a fascinating, macabre story about a man nicknamed ‘Bluebeard’ (Burton) who kills each of his six former wives while revealing his dirty deeds to wife number seven, Anne, (Joey Heatherton) who he plans to kill.
+Instead, I was treated to luscious art direction created on a small budget and a fascinating, macabre story about a man nicknamed ‘Bluebeard’ (Burton) who kills each of his six former wives while revealing his dirty deeds to wife number seven, Anne (Joey Heatherton), whom he plans to kill.

 We learn that Austrian aristocrat Baron von Sepper (Richard Burton) would rather kill his wives than divorce them.
-It’s the 1930’s and he is a decorated war hero with a secret or two.
-A lady’s man meets the most beautiful women but quickly becomes bored with them.
+It’s the 1930s, and he is a decorated war hero with a few secrets.
+A lady’s man he meets the most beautiful women, but quickly grows bored with them.

-Burton is famous for being the husband of Elizabeth Taylor and appearing in superior films like Who’s Afraid of Virginia Woolf (1966) and The Robe (1953) and was a much sought-after Hollywood star during the 1950s and 1960s.
+Burton is famous for being the husband of Elizabeth Taylor, for appearing in superior films like Who’s Afraid of Virginia Woolf (1966) and The Robe (1953), and for being a much sought-after Hollywood star during the 1950s and 1960s.

-By the time of Bluebeard’s making, he was a raging alcoholic and needed the film work.
-However, intentionally or not he is a fabulous addition to the film whether he was sober during shooting or not.
+By the time Bluebeard was made, he was a raging alcoholic and needed the film work.
+However, intentionally or not, he is a fabulous addition to the film, whether he was sober during shooting or not.
 He perhaps doesn’t even recall making it.

 The most fun with Bluebeard is the anticipation.
-Once I realized the film was working backward and detailing each of Bluebeard’s six former wives’ murders I was hooked!
-Each murder is better than the last and poor Raquel Welch as Magdelena is locked in a tomb alive.
+Once I realized the film was working backward and detailing each of Bluebeard’s six former wives’ murders, I was hooked!
+Each murder is better than the last, and poor Raquel Welch as Magdalena is locked in a tomb alive.

 In the comical form, the actress plays a slutty nun.